zknoebel/ICS211Homework8/README.txt

 searches for every item that it adds.

 O(n log n) is a pretty good big O for a sort method.
-Some of the other methods that we have used earlier in the semester are much less effecient, being O(n^2).
+Some of the other methods that we have used earlier in the semester are much less efficient, being O(n^2).

 Selection sort, insertion sort and bubble sort are all O(n^2).
-From the earlier assignents, we have seen that Selection sort is typically the most effiecient of the three, followed by Insertion Sort and lastly Bubble Sort.
-To see how much of a difference there is between O(n^2) and O(n log n), the methods have each been tested sorting 5000 random numbers 1000 times and then the average amount of time for those 1000 sorts hase been recorded in the file "sortTest.txt".
+From the earlier assignments, we have seen that Selection sort is typically the most efficient of the three, followed by Insertion Sort and lastly Bubble Sort.
+To see how much of a difference there is between O(n^2) and O(n log n), the methods have each been tested sorting 5000 random numbers 1000 times and then the average amount of time for those 1000 sorts has been recorded in the file "sortTest.txt".

 These are the results: